openforcefield/standards/docs/enhancement-proposals/off-ep-00XX.md

 - ToolkitAM1BCC charges
 - ChargeIncrementModel charges

 The initial `0.3` version of the `NAGLCharges` section does have special interactions with virtual sites, though future versions of this section may include direct assignment of partial charges to virtual sites.
-If the `NAGLCharges` section is present in a force field with virtual sites, NAGL is used to assign initial charges to the molecule, and then virtual sites apply their charge increments on top of those initial charges.
+But for the 0.3 version of this section proposed by this EP, the behavior will be that, if the `NAGLCharges` section is present in a force field with virtual sites, NAGL is used to assign initial charges to the molecule, and then virtual sites apply their charge increments on top of those initial charges.

 ## Backward compatibility